timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 The core idea behind the SIMD approach is to read the input substring by substring, loading each of them into a vector, to shuffle the vector so that the numbers go one after another, omitting the commas, and to parse the numbers altogether.

 We start by determining the size of the vector.
 In theory, the bigger it gets, the more data we can process at a time, but it's not that simple in practice.
-Since we know that the input string can only contain numbers and commas, we will use bytes for storing characters, that is, one byte for one character.
+Since we know that the input string can only contain digits and commas, we will use bytes for storing characters, that is, one byte for one character.
 AVX2 allows us to use 256-bit (or 32-byte) registers, but there is a catch: a 256-bit register is partitioned into two 128-bit lanes.
 It's not a problem for most instructions, but when it comes to reordering elements within a vector representing the register's data, it's not possible to perform such an instruction cross-lane[^2].
 So, it leaves us with a 128-bit (or 16-byte) vector that would hold our data.

 Once we load a substring into the vector, we need to analyze what kind of data we have.
 For example, we might have something like this: